St Katharine Docks | A hidden oasis in the centre of London

 - St Katharine Docks, 50 St Katharine’s Way, E1W 1LA.
 Nearest station: Tower Hill or Tower Gateway.
 For more information, visit the St Katharine Docks website.

 For more of Metro Girl’s history blog posts, click here.

-Posted on 26 March 2016, in Activities, Architecture, History, London, Shopping, Tourist Attractions and tagged boating, history, london, St Katharine Docks, St Katharine Marina, Travel.
+Posted on 26 Mar 2016, in Activities, Architecture, History, London, Shopping, Tourist Attractions and tagged East End, Georgian, St Katharine Docks.
 Bookmark the permalink.
-6 Comments.
+11 Comments.

 Pingback: Summer of sport: Where to watch Euro 2016, Wimbledon and Rio Olympics outdoors on the big screen | Memoirs Of A Metro Girl

 Pingback: Trade Union review: London’s most versatile day and night destination opens in Wapping | Memoirs Of A Metro Girl